Taj Mahal

 Mughal Architecture:

-Intactness in the tomb, mosque guest house, main gate, and all of Taj Mahal’s other buildings is a sign of integrity.
+Intactness in the tomb, mosque guest house, main gate, and all of the Taj Mahal’s other buildings is a sign of integrity.
 The physical fabric of the Taj Mahal is in good condition.
-Structural stability, verticality, and nature of the foundation have all examine and monitored.
-An air control monitoring station has been install to monitor the air quality and detect any decay factors.
-This done to limit the effects of atmospheric pollutants.
-The extended buffer zone must managed and appropriately enforced to protect the environment.
-Future development of tourist facilities will also need to preserve the property’s functional and visual integrity, especially to Agra Fort.
+Structural stability, verticality, and nature of the foundation have all been examined and monitored.
+An air control monitoring station has been installed to monitor the air quality and detect any decay factors.
+This is done to limit the effects of atmospheric pollutants.
+The extended buffer zone must be managed and appropriately enforced to protect the environment.
+Future development of tourist facilities will also need to preserve the property’s functional and visual integrity, especially in Agra Fort.

 Agra Circle:

 The federal government provides sufficient funds to cover buffer areas.
-The federal government provides adequate funds for the overall preservation, preservation, and maintenance of the site.
-This done under the supervision of the Superintending archaeologist of Agra Circle.
-An Integrated Management Plan required to maintain the property’s current conditions.
-Especially important in light of the significant pressures derived by visitor visits that will require that adequate management took.
-A comprehensive Public Use Plan should established and guidelines provided for infrastructure development.
+The federal government provides adequate funds for the overall preservation and maintenance of the site.
+This was done under the supervision of the supervising archaeologist at Agra Circle.
+An integrated management plan is required to maintain the property’s current conditions.
+It is especially important in light of the significant pressures derived from visitor visits that will require adequate management.
+A comprehensive public use plan should be established, and guidelines should be provided for infrastructure development.

-surround both cenotaphs.
 Highly polished and richly decorated by inlay work.
 It has borders inlaid with precious stones that represent flowers.
 The shades and hues of the stones used for the leaves and flowers look almost real.
-In the centre of the tomb chamber’s central area, The cenotaph for Mumtaz Mahal, located. has placed on a rectangular platform with floral plant motifs inlaid.
-Shah Jahan’s cenotaph larger than Mumtaz Mahal make on the other side in the west.
+In the center of the tomb chamber’s central area, the cenotaph for Mumtaz Mahal, is located on a rectangular platform with floral plant motifs inlaid, Shah Jahan’s cenotaph is larger than Mumtaz Mahal’s on the other side of the west.
 The cenotaphs at the top are illusory.
 The actual graves are located in the lower tomb chamber (crypt), a common practice in imperial Mughal tombs.
 The Mughal architecture gained a new dimension with the addition of four independent minarets on the corners.

 Leave a Reply